Glenn Hegar

 Funding

-The Broadband Development Office (BDO) was established by the state legislature in 2021 to award grants, low-interest loans and other financial incentives to applicants seeking to expand access to and adoption of broadband service in designated areas determined to be eligible by the office.
+The Texas Broadband Development Office (BDO) was established by the state Legislature in 2021 to award grants, low-interest loans and other financial incentives to applicants seeking to expand access to and adoption of broadband service in designated areas determined to be eligible by the office.

 Below are current and upcoming funding opportunities for applicants seeking to expand broadband in their territories.

-In November 2023, Texas voters passed Proposition 8 which created the Broadband Infrastructure Fund (BIF).
-The BIF aims to improve broadband access and services in the state.
+In November 2023, Texas voters passed Proposition 8, which created the BIF to improve broadband access and services in the state.
 With an initial investment of $1.5 billion, the BIF will fund 9-1-1 services and upgrades, support the Texas Broadband Pole Replacement Program and provide matching funds for the federal Broadband Equity, Access, and Deployment (BEAD) Program.
-Other uses of the fund being considered include establishing a Texas middle mile program, supporting new and existing workforce development programs and connecting locations such as community anchor institutions and multi-dwelling units.
+Other uses of the fund being considered include establishing a Texas middle mile program, supporting new and existing workforce development programs, tackling broadband and digital opportunity issues by building regional capacity, and connecting locations such as community anchor institutions and multi-dwelling units.
 The fund will be in effect from 2024 to 2035.

-The Pole Replacement Program aims to speed up rural broadband deployment by reimbursing a portion of eligible pole replacement costs.
-Eligible participants can receive reimbursements per pole, ranging from 50% of eligible costs to $5k (whichever is less).
-The BDO is currently researching and fact-finding to develop the program.
+The Pole Replacement Program is supported by $75 million in BIF funding.
+The program aims to speed up rural broadband deployment by reimbursing a portion of eligible pole replacement costs.
+Eligible participants can receive reimbursements per pole, ranging from 50 percent of eligible costs to $5,000, whichever is less.

-Each year the BDO will develop and publish an annual report to detail the progress of CPF funding in Texas.
+The BDO will develop and publish an annual report detailing the progress of CPF funding in Texas each year.

-The BOOT Program is funded by the CPF.
-BOOT will ensure Texans have the connectivity they need by funding critical broadband infrastructure projects that bring last-mile connectivity to homes and businesses across the state.
+The BOOT Program is funded by $634.8 million in CPF and BIF funds.
+The program will ensure Texans have the connectivity they need by funding critical broadband infrastructure projects that bring last-mile connectivity to homes and businesses across the state.

-The BDO is establishing the Technical Assistance Program (TAP) to augment local government and community capacities to prepare for forthcoming state and federal funds.
+The BDO used $6 million in CPF funding to establish TAP, which augments local government and community capacities to prepare for forthcoming state and federal broadband funds.

-Any county in Texas that is seeking technical assistance will be eligible to apply to TAP and is encouraged to do so.
-Those awarded will be provided with direct access to broadband planning and consulting services, at no cost.
+Any county in Texas seeking technical assistance was eligible to apply to TAP.
+Those awarded are being provided with direct access to broadband planning and consulting services at no cost.

-Authorized by the IIJA, the BEAD Program will fund projects that help expand high-speed internet access and use.
+Authorized by the IIJA, the BEAD Program will use $3.3 billion in federal funds to support projects that help expand high-speed internet access and use.
 It supports infrastructure deployment, mapping and adoption, including planning and capacity-building in state offices.
-It also supports outreach and coordination with local communities.
 The program is designed to expand internet access to these priority areas:

 • Unserved locations (speeds less than 25/3 Mbps).